gohugoio/hugo/content/en/functions/urls/Anchorize.md

 Set `autoHeadingIDType` to one of:

 github
 : Compatible with GitHub.
-This is the default, and strongly recommended.
+This is the default.

 github-ascii
-: Similar to the "github" setting, but removes non-ASCII characters.
+: Similar to the `github` setting, but removes non-ASCII characters.

 blackfriday
 : Provided for backwards compatibility with Hugo v0.59.1 and earlier.
 This option will be removed in a future release.